Are scholarships renewable?

-If the scholarship is a UNI Foundation award the department administering the award will review scholarship guideline.
-Depending on donor specific guideline, award may be removed.
+If the scholarship is a UNI Foundation award, the department administering the award will review scholarship guidelines.
+Depending on donor specific guidelines, the award may be removed.

 Donors with established UNI Foundation accounts

-Can be ensured gift will be maximized and administered using guidelines established on Statement of Gift Intent (SOGI) and/or Memorandum of Understanding (MOU)
+Can be certain the gift will be maximized and administered using guidelines established on Statement of Gift Intent (SOGI) and/or Memorandum of Understanding (MOU)

 Will not be required to follow up with a student recipient in regards to their enrollment or billing status with the university

 How do I setup a scholarship fund/account with UNI?

 University of Northern Iowa Foundation